kupka/libsrd5/README.md

 # LICENSE

 The source code is licensed under the terms of the GNU Affero General Public License (see LICENSE).

-Any names, values and play mechanics are licensed under the terms of the Open Game License (see LICENSE-OGL).
-By using and/or distributing libd20 in any way, you must agree to both licenses.
+Any names, values and play mechanics inside the `ogl` subfolder are licensed under the terms of the Open Game License (see LICENSE-OGL).

+By using and/or distributing libd20 in its full form, you must agree to and adhere to the terms of both licenses.